 A back-end-only system is a complete system minus the front-end portion of the system.
 The git repo is also deleted since it is meaningless in this scenario.

 In order to create a back-end-only system you start with a complete Kiss system cleanly checked out and delete the front-end portion.
-That leads you with a back-end-only system.
+That leaves you with a back-end-only system.
 However, before doing that, you must install the third-party libraries.
 The following commands will accomplish this whole process.

-./bld libs (Linux or Mac)
+./bld libs (Linux or Mac) ./remove-frontend remove or bld libs (Windows) remove-frontend remove

-Once these command have been run, what you have left is a back-end-only system.
+Once these commands have been run, what you have left is a back-end-only system.
 The git repository it came in will have been deleted as well as the front-end portion of the system.
 The procedure for developing, deploying, and upgrading the system will be slightly modified as described herein.

 Use the following command to build and run the back-end:

-./bld developBackend (Linux or Mac)
+./bld developBackend (Linux or Mac) or bld developBackend (Windows)

 Viewing the server log is done in the same way as before.

-Upgrading a back-end-only project is done the same way as upgrading a full system except that after the upgrade, you’ll need to run the remove-frontend script again.
-See System Updates
+Upgrading a back-end-only project is done the same way as upgrading a full system except that after the upgrade, you’ll need to run the

 In order to create a front-end-only system you start with a complete Kiss system cleanly checked out and delete the back-end portion.
-That leads you with a front-end-only system.
+That leaves you with a front-end-only system.
 However, before doing that, you must install the third-party libraries.
 The following commands will accomplish this whole process.

-./bld libs (Linux or Mac)
+./bld libs (Linux or Mac) ./remove-backend remove or bld libs (Windows) remove-backend remove

 Once these command have been run, what you have left is a front-end-only system.
-The git repository it came in will have been deleted as well as the backend-end portion of the system.
+The git repository it came in will have been deleted as well as the back-end portion of the system.
 The procedure for developing, deploying, and upgrading the system will be slightly modified as described herein.

 Before running the front-end, you should start the back-end as described above.